knative/docs/docs/versioned/admin/editing-configmaps.md

 ### Storage and versioning

-- Periodically export ConfigMaps from the cluster (`kubectl get configmap -o yaml`) and commit them to Git for recovery purposes.
+- If you manage the ConfigMap by using `kubectl edit`, periodically export ConfigMaps from the cluster (`kubectl get configmap -o yaml`) and commit them to Git for recovery purposes.
 Include applicable version numbers in `app.properties` as needed.
+- If you manage the ConfigMap by keeping the definition in Git and automatically applying it to the cluster (GitOps), remember to include applicable version numbers in `app.properties` as needed.
 - You can also define ConfigMaps in YAML or JSON files and store them in a repository like GitHub.

 ### Git recommendations